zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 Obtain the name server names (extracted from the NS records) from the apex of the child zone.
 For [In-Domain] name server names obtain the IP addresses from the child zone.
-For the [Not In-Domain] name server names obtain the IP addresses from resolver lookup.
+For the [Out-Of-Domain] name server names obtain the IP addresses from resolver lookup.

 ### Inputs